-Cutting taxes and achieving higher economic growth as a result is every politician’s dream.
+Cutting taxes and achieving higher economic growth, as a result, is every politician’s dream.
 The 2016 parliamentary elections of Georgia showed just how important and controversial the question of taxation can become.

-On the one hand, the Global Competitiveness Index Report that came out this month puts Georgia in the top 10 (9th place) among the countries with lowest tax rates.
+On the one hand, the Global Competitiveness Index Report that came out this month puts Georgia in the top 10 (9th place) among the countries with the lowest tax rates.
 The current administration’s plans to abolish taxes on undistributed profit is likely to improve this ranking even more.
 On the other hand, many politicians argue that Georgian taxes are still “too high,” and some political parties have put deep tax cuts as the center of their economic platforms.

 |Parties||Old Income Tax||New Income Tax||Old Corporate Profit Tax||New Corporate Profit Tax||Old Taxes on Dividends and Interest||New Taxes on Dividends and Interest|